jungkumseok/cpen400a-2018w-assignments/assignments/assignment-4.md

     * If `onSync` argument was provided, call it and pass in the "delta" object as the argument.
     * Finally, after you have initialized the `store` variable, call this `syncWithServer` method with no arguments.

-4. (4 Points) [JS] You will implement the first part of the check-out routine in this assignment; the rest of the check-out procedure will be completed in the next assignment.
+4. (4 Points) [JS] You will implement the first part of the check-out routine in this task; the rest of the check-out procedure will be completed in the next assignment.
     * A) Create a "Check Out" button with id `btn-check-out` in your cart modal.
 Bind a click event listener that does the following:
         * First, disable the button to prevent multiple clicks.
         * Then call `storeInstance.checkOut`, passing in a callback function.